MicrosoftDocs/entra-docs/docs/identity-platform/v2-oauth2-implicit-grant-flow.md

 ![Diagram showing the implicit sign-in flow.](./media/v2-oauth2-implicit-grant-flow/convergence-scenarios-implicit.svg)

+## Suitable scenarios for the OAuth2 implicit grant

+The implicit grant is only reliable for the initial, interactive portion of your sign-in flow, where the lack of [third party cookies](reference-third-party-cookies-spas.md) doesn't impact your application.
+This limitation means you should use it exclusively as part of the hybrid flow, where your application requests a code as well as a token from the authorization endpoint.
+In a hybrid flow, your application receives a code that can be redeemed for a refresh token, thus ensuring your app's login session remains valid over time.

-## Prefer the auth code flow
+### Prefer the auth code flow

 With some browsers [removing support for third party cookies](reference-third-party-cookies-spas.md), the **implicit grant flow is no longer a suitable authentication method**.
 The [silent single sign-on (SSO) features](#acquire-access-tokens-silently) of the implicit flow do not work without third party cookies, causing applications to break when they attempt to get a new token.
 We strongly recommend that all new applications use the [authorization code flow](v2-oauth2-auth-code-flow.md) that now supports single-page apps in place of the implicit flow.
 Existing single-page apps should also [migrate to the authorization code flow](migrate-spa-implicit-to-auth-code.md).

-## Suitable scenarios for the OAuth2 implicit grant

-The implicit grant is only reliable for the initial, interactive portion of your sign-in flow, where the lack of [third party cookies](reference-third-party-cookies-spas.md) doesn't impact your application.
-This limitation means you should use it exclusively as part of the hybrid flow, where your application requests a code as well as a token from the authorization endpoint.
-In a hybrid flow, your application receives a code that can be redeemed for a refresh token, thus ensuring your app's login session remains valid over time.
+### Security Concerns with Implicit Grant Flow

+There are two main ways to deliver tokens with the implicit grant flow: as a URL fragment or as a query parameter (using `form POST` and `GET` ).
+The security concerns that apply to the implicit grant flow for tokens in Single Page Apps (SPAs) do not apply to the implicit flow with `form POST`.
+In the implicit flow with form POST, the token is delivered securely through an HTML form POST to the client's redirect URI.
+This method ensures that the token is not exposed in the URL fragment, which in turn avoids the risks of token leakage through browser history or referrer headers.

+The implicit flow with `form POST` is intended for traditional web applications where the server has control over processing POST data securely.
+The server-side handling of tokens decreases the risk of attack relative to tokens that are managed entirely on the client side, as is the case in SPAs.

 ### When should you allow an access token or ID token to be issued when requested using implicit grant or hybrid flow?